ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 <!-- OPENDSA: START -->
-If you need to use two stacks at the same time, you can take advantage of the one-way growth of the array-based stack by using a single array to store two stacks.
-One stack grows inward from each end, hopefully leading to less wasted space.
+If you need to use two stacks at the same time, you can take advantage of the one-way growth of a stack by using a single array to store two stacks that grow toward each other from each end, hopefully leading to less wasted space.
-However, this only works well when the space requirements of the two stacks are inversely correlated.
+However, this only works well when the space requirements of the stacks are inversely correlated.
 In other words, ideally when one stack grows, the other will shrink.
 This is particularly effective when elements are taken from one stack and given to the other.
 If instead both stacks grow